bitcoin-sv/ts-sdk/docs/auth.md

   + Optional set of certificates to request from a peer during the initial handshake.
 + **sessionManager**
   + Optional SessionManager to be used for managing peer sessions.
++ **autoPersistLastSession**
+  + Whether to auto-persist the session with the last-interacted-with peer.
+Defaults to true.

 #### Method getAuthenticatedSession